Wall installation of broken instruments from Philadelphia schools, Temple Contemporary. Photo by Haley Adair.

 Part of Temple University’s Tyler School of Art, Temple Contemporary’s mission is “to creatively re-imagine the social function of art,” with programming that is shaped by an advisory council that presents questions of local relevance and international significance.
 Projects supported by Center grants include Funeral for a Home, a response to years of widespread demolition in sections of Philadelphia; reFORM, an immersive installation addressing the closing of dozens of Philadelphia public schools, created by Pew Fellow Pepón Osorio; Symphony for a Broken Orchestra, a new composition by David Lang performed on over 1,000 broken instruments gathered from the School District of Philadelphia; Moundverse Infants, an exhibition by visual artist Trenton Doyle Hancock examining the representation of race in the material culture of dolls.

-For the Are We Listening? project, for which Temple Contemporary received a Center grant in 2018, it will work with five Philadelphia organizations to instill empathetic listening practices within those organizations’ existing operations.
+For the 100 People Listening: a shared decade, for which Temple Contemporary received a Center grant in 2018, it will work with five Philadelphia organizations to instill empathetic listening practices within those organizations’ existing operations.
 In 2019, the gallery received a Center Discovery grant to develop The Ongoing Revolution, a project aiming to uncover and preserve the overlooked stories of the United States’ pursuit of equality, tolerance, and independence.